 Who will Reds take with No. 2 pick in Draft?

-The 2017 Draft will take place from Monday through Wednesday, beginning with the Draft preview show on MLB Network and MLB.com at 6 p.m.
-ET on Monday.
+The 2017 Draft will take place through Wednesday, beginning with the Draft preview show on MLB Network and MLB.com at 6 p.m.
+ET today.
 MLB Network will broadcast the first 36 picks , while MLB.com will stream all 75 picks on Day 1.
 MLB.com will also provide live pick-by-pick coverage of Rounds 3-10 on Day 2, starting at 1 p.m.
 Then, Rounds 11-40 can be heard live on MLB.com on Wednesday, beginning at noon.

 Start the conversation, or Read more at Cincinatti Reds.